 If a leader loses motivation or focus, they will fail their task to keep others motivated.

-Leaders have to focus when no one else does, and because of it, they use their energy constructively and for the right reasons.
+Leaders have to focus when no one else does; because of it, they use their energy constructively and for the right reasons.

 4. Communicating Often, Openly, and Honestly

-There’s no better person to listen to than one that communicates often and with humility.
+There’s no better person to listen to than one that often communicates with humility.
 This is one of the many traits good leaders possess.